hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/remote-relationships.rst

   :depth: 1
   :local:

-Remote Relationships will ensure independent remote schemas and related data types can be joined natively via Hasura.
+Remote Relationships allow you to join tables with remote schemas.

 .. _create_remote_relationship: